skyf4lling/Shaco-Dev/README.md

 <img src="https://github.com/souzomain/Shaco/assets/92044641/0576991d-0676-4587-86f0-7107c914f76d" alt="Shaco Generation" />
 </p>

-Shaco is a minimal C linux agent for https://github.com/HavocFramework/Havoc.
+Shaco is a minimal C linux Agent for the Havoc-Framework (https://github.com/HavocFramework/Havoc).
-Shaco communicate with http to the server using hardcoded socket
+Shaco communicate over http to the Havoc Teamserver using a hardcoded socket.

-# Commands
+# Commands Available

-This is the commands that the agent support:
+These are the commands that the agent is supporting:

 - shell { command }
 - upload { localfile remotefile }